What We Do

 Our Guiding Principles

 Established in 2007, Gold Investment Management is a registered portfolio manager currently serving clients in Alberta, British Columbia, Saskatchewan, Manitoba, Ontario, Quebec and Nova Scotia.
-Gold Investment Management also serves clients in the United States where we are licensed as a registered investment adviser with the U.S. Securities and Exchange Commission.
+Gold Investment Management also serves clients in the United States where we are registered as an investment adviser with the U.S. Securities and Exchange Commission.
 The minimum investment size for new accounts is $100,000 of investable, household assets.

 Gold Investment Management is proud to employ investment professionals who have earned the Chartered Financial Analyst (CFA) designation.
 Since it was first introduced in 1963, the Chartered Financial Analyst designation, or CFA charter, has become a respected and recognized investment credential.

 We begin by developing an investment policy statement – an investment road map.
 We then concentrate on strategic investment management decisions such as asset allocation, sector selection and credit cycle.
 Finally, we employ tactical methods in an attempt to profit from volatility and restore portfolio balance.